 The company consists of one segment only, lending to consumers in Norway.
 Please refer to note 10 regarding geographical break down of loans.
-The company's activity consists of residential mortgages up to 75% of the property's market value.
+The company's activity consists of residential mortgages up to 80% of the property's market value (changed from 75% to 80% in Q4 2022).
 None of the company's customers individually accounts for mote than 10% of the turnover.
-This applies to both 2020 and 2021.
+This applies to both 2021 and 2022.